-It was a happy day for Ennis when Dermot and Noreen Fetton decided to take over this famous premises within the Ennis Friary cloistral buildings - a national monument that dates back 13th century, it’s a unique setting for a restaurant.
+It was a happy day for Ennis when Dermot and Noreen Fetton decided to take over this famous premises within the Ennis Friary cloistral buildings - a national monument that dates back to the 13th century, it’s a unique setting for a restaurant.

 Dermot and Noreen are well known in hospitality circles, notably having worked together recently at Dromoland Castle (where Dermot was chief sommelier) and also at Castlemartyr Resort in Cork when it was re-opened as part of The Dromoland Collection - and, as anyone lucky enough to experience their hospitality at The Cloister will find out, their values are traditional, with customer service and all round excellence their key aims.